-The first step to entering the SLPA program is to obtain the current SLPA program application from the SLPA program website: speechpathology.chemeketa.edu.
-Students are strongly encouraged to meet with the designated advisor for the SLPA program within Chemeketa's Advising and First Year Programs to formulate an individualized program of study.
+The first step to entering the SLPA program is to obtain the current SLPA program application from the SLPA program website: speechpathology.chemeketa. edu.
+Students are strongly encouraged to meet with the designated advisor for the SLPA program within

+Chemeketa's Advising and First Year Programs to formulate an individualized program of study.

-If you have any questions about the requirements, contact SLPA program staff at 503.589.7815.
+If you have any questions about the requirements, please refer to the program website (speechpathology.chemeketa.edu) to contact SLPA program staff.